PeterLuschny/Calendars.jl/README.md

 It converts a calendar date to the representation of the date in the 'calendar.'

-* The calendar date (CDate) is a tuple (calendar, year, month, day).
+* The calendar date `CDate` is a tuple (calendar, year, month, day).
 The parts of the date can be given as a tuple or individually.

 * 'calendar' is one of "Common", "European", "Julian", "Hebrew", "Islamic", or "IsoDate".
-Alternatively, you can use the acronyms "CE," "EC," "JD," "AM," "AH," or "ID" explained in the table above.
-"Gregorian" is used synonymously with "Common," and "AD" is used synonymously with "JD."
+Alternatively, you can use the acronyms CE, EC, JD, AM, AH, or ID explained in the table above.
+"Gregorian" is used synonymously with "Common," and AD is used synonymously with JD.

 * If the optional parameter 'show' is set to 'true,' both dates are printed. 'show' is 'false' by default.